TOAST-DOCS/Gamebase/en/unreal-purchase.md

     UPROPERTY()
     FString storeCode;

-    // Payment identifier for store
+    // The payment identifier of a store
    UPROPERTY()
     FString paymentId;

-    // The paymentId is changed every time subscription is renewed.
+    // The paymentId is changed every time subscription product is renewed.
     // This field provides the paymentId of the first time the subscription is paid for.
-    // Not always guarantee a valid value
+    // This value does not guarantee to be always valid,
     // because the value may not exist depending on the status of the store or payment server.
-    //
     UPROPERTY()
     FString originalPaymentId;